fasterize/HowSlow/README.md

 HowSlow is an in-browser bandwidth and RTT (roundtrip time) estimator based on a Service Worker and the Resource Timing API.
+When deployed on a website, it allows developers to adapt design or behavior according to the each user's bandwidth.

 ## How does it work?